peelwan010/CSV-and-Code/README.md

 # Independent Scientific Programming & Data Analysis Experiments

-This repository contains independent scientific programming work focused on implementing and validating logic-heavy, matrix-based, and data-driven computations using Python.
-The emphasis is on translating derived mathematical relationships into correct, reproducible code and using computation to validate analytical results.
+This repository contains independent scientific programming work focused on implementing, validating, and visualizing logic-heavy, matrix-based, and data-driven computations using Python.
+The emphasis is on translating derived mathematical relationships into correct, reproducible code and using computation and visualization to validate analytical results.

 ## Context